dentarg/auth0-blog/_posts/2017-12-21-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

 ## Application To Deploy

 In this tutorial, we'll be deploying this sample application, **Meetups**.
 The Architecture is not complex.
-It's composed of a back-end and a front-end.
+It's composed of a back end and a front end.

-The back-end comprises of the following:
+The back end is comprised of the following:

 - **A MongoDB Database**
 - **A Node.js web framework - Express**

-The front-end comprises of the following:
+The front end is comprised of the following:

-- **Vue.js** - JavaScript Front-end framework.
+- **Vue.js** - JavaScript front end framework.
 - **Twitter Bootstrap** - CSS framework for styling our app.

 ### Application Key Requirements